-For the past 10 years, Michelle Angela has been a Behavioral Health Nurse at the Veterans Affairs office in Chico, CA. As an avid gardener herself, she was well aware of how fresh air, fresh produce, sunshine, and sharing community could help the Veterans she served.
+For the past 12 years, (Licensed Vocational Nurse) Michelle Angela has been working with Veterans.
+As an avid gardener herself, she was well aware of how fresh air, fresh produce, sunshine, and sharing community could help the Veterans she served.
 She teamed up with master gardener, Michael Cannon to offer the opportunity to experience these qualities to the Veterans at the clinic.
-Her dedication and passion for the work she does and the results she has seen truly is noted throughout the Veterans Affairs office, and she has been rewarded many times for her care and support.
+Her dedication and passion for the work she does and the results she has seen is truly noted throughout the medical community with veterans and she has been rewarded many times for her care and support.

 Coming from a military family, she is honored to be able to contribute to those who have served this country, and to be supported by dedicated staff, volunteers, friends, and family.